Local councillor numbers are being cut this election

 Kingborough Council

 4 April 2022: Build separated cycleways in the main street of Kingston as part of the Transforming Kingston project.
-Councillors Grace and Wass were apologies for this meeting.
+Councillors Grace and Wass were apologies.

 Voted for: Cordover; Fox; Midgley.